-PhD student Nia Jones discusses her research into microplastic, shedding light on the relationship between plastic pollution and climate change as symptoms of the same issues, capitalism and the overconsumption of resources.
+PhD student Nia Jones discusses her research into microplastic, shedding light on the relationship between plastic pollution, single-use plastic and climate change as symptoms of the same issues, capitalism and the overconsumption of resources.

 To give you a brief, background history into the plastics world, microplastics are small particles of plastic less than 5 mm in size, either from the raw production of plastic or the breakdown of larger pieces of plastic in the environment.
 The first plastic made from synthetic components was Bakelite, developed in the early 20th century.
 During that time plastic was hailed as the material which would save the world.
 It was made to last while being lighter and cheaper than any other material at the time, placing itself in the perfect position to solve a growing crisis of deforestation.
 Because of these properties, plastic has revolutionised so many industries, including aviation, shipping and food production, all of which has made the world that much more connected.

-Despite the benefits that we have reaped from the invention of plastic, developments in the material throughout the 20th century caused a boom in the industry, especially packaging, leading to the popularisation of ‘single use plastic’.
+Despite the benefits that we have reaped from the invention of plastic, developments in the material throughout the 20th century caused a boom in the industry, especially packaging, leading to the popularisation of ‘single-use plastic’.
 At the time, plastic seemed to solve all the inconveniences of the home, as outlined in Life magazine’s lead image in 1955.
-It celebrated single use plastic as the beginning of ‘Throwaway Living’ and the ‘saviour of the american housewife’.
-It was this convenience and the growing ease of access to plastics which led to the boom in plastic production, exponentially growing from the mid-20th century well into the 21st century until today.
-The value of the industry was even referenced in the Academy Award winning ‘The Graduate’ where Dustin Hoffman’s Benjamin is advised into the plastics industry as “there’s a great future in plastics”.
+It celebrated single-use plastic as the beginning of ‘Throwaway Living’ and the ‘saviour of the American housewife’.
+It was this convenience and the growing ease of access to plastics that led to the boom in plastic production, exponentially growing from the mid-20th century well into the 21st century until today.
+The value of the industry was even referenced in the Academy Award-winning ‘The Graduate’ where Dustin Hoffman’s Benjamin is advised into the plastics industry as “there’s a great future in plastics”.

-With the increasing levels of plastic production and knowledge of its impacts on our environment it can seem an insurmountable challenge to conquer.
+With the increasing levels of plastic production and knowledge of its impacts on our environment, it can seem an insurmountable challenge to conquer.
 However, take a step back and you’ll begin to see the links between industries and the main perpetrators of this issue.
 Plastic is mainly made up of fossil fuels.
 4% of global fossil fuels are used for plastic production – not accounting for shipping and transport.
-Despite being marketed as two separate environment problems, plastic pollution and climate change are symptoms of the same issue.
-The existence of a linear economy where over-consumption of limited resources is the norm, is fuelling our over-reliance on single use plastic, as well as the climate and ecological crises.
+Despite being marketed as two separate environmental problems, plastic pollution and climate change are symptoms of the same issue.
+The existence of a linear economy where over-consumption of limited resources is the norm is fuelling our over-reliance on single-use plastic, as well as the climate and ecological crises.
 Despite the opinion of a few, this is not a problem of less economically developed countries with growing populations.

 Per capita, America and Europe often top the list of plastic waste generation per person.
 Businesses founded and based in the West are often the culprits of plastic waste found in the remotest seas in the world, and capitalist structures within our societies are upholding the idea that “more is better”.
 Getting distracted by a “them not us” narrative peddled by the very industries and governments responsible for this problem, will only make the problem worse.

-As a community, and a wider society, we must begin to demand concrete action from governments and industries which will lead to real reductions in the amount of plastic we’re producing and therefore lessen the pressure on our oceans and wider environment.
+As a community and a wider society, we must begin to demand concrete action from governments and industries which will lead to real reductions in the amount of plastic we’re producing and therefore lessen the pressure on our oceans and the wider environment.